Richardaeld/Fat_Racoon_Kitchen/README.md

 + Both login and create account modals are accessible from any non-logged-in page.
 + Form validation (Python and JS) prevents users from submitting improper form details and helps improve their submittion experience.
     + All input's use JS and Python as a duel-layered check before allowing upload.
-    + These checks look at characters, character length, and blank space input.
+    + These checks look at characters, character length, blank space input, and more.
     + A regex changes spaces to `_` for password, username, and email inputs.
     + Email validation:
         + Email validation is limited because of suffixes allowed.